austin-owensby/csharp-bootstrapper/README.md

 This extension contributes the following settings:

 ### Frontend

 #### Model

-* `csharp-bootstrapper.frontend.model.directory` The directory that frontend typescript Model should be added.
+* `csharp-bootstrapper.frontend.model.directory`: The directory that frontend typescript Model should be added.

 ## Known Issues